tetris245/ULTRAbc/README.md

   - r = full random spinning (includes also the options not selected by the wheel creator)
   - Note: modes a and r disable the roleplay option
 * Added Armbinder Suit as special case in solidity command (release with value 1)
+* Updated the patch applied to ChatSearchExit function (for R114 compatibility)
 * Optimised several commands using character reputation + the bio, frlist and search commands
 * Removed the diaper command and the Diaper Wetter script - if you like ABDL game, you are invited to install the new mod ABCL, which has more features and a nice interface - see https://github.com/zoe-64/ABCL/
 * Removed the unrestrict command (as its features are now available in the GUI)